gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.empty.md

 ## OctreeNodeChunk.empty() method

-Check if this chunk is empty
+Whether this chunk currently has no created nodes.

 **Signature:**